 Proteins, like milk jugs, rarely orient themselves in with perfect randomness when vitrified on a cryo-EM grid.
 Some proteins, by virtue of their morphology (e.g., rods and discs) tend to orient with their long axis parallel to the grid.
 Furthermore, surface properties of both the protein and the air-water interface (AWI) create “stickiness.”
-For a detailed study of protein distributions within the vitreous layer visit: https://elifesciences.org/articles/34257.
+This paper in eLife Sciences contains a detailed study of protein distributions within the vitreous layer.

 Hydrophobic patches on the protein often associate with the likewise hydrophobic AWI as they tumble in soluble during sample preparation.
 This leads to instances of what cryo-EM specialists call “preferred orientation.”
 With highly preferred samples, important features like the handle of a milk jug may be completely missing.

 Can preferred orientation be addressed?

 There are a variety of strategies which may mitigate or reduce the challenges of preferred orientation.
 These include:

 - Extended data collection: By collecting larger sets of data, it may be possible to obtain additional views missing or underrepresented in shorter imaging sessions.
 Recent camera upgrades (Gatan K3 and the TFS Falcon 4) now support high throughput image acquisition, thus making larger particles sets available for processing.

 - Tilting the grid during data acquisition: While limited in range, increase views obtained in this way may be sufficient for some samples.

 - Faster sample prep: Strategies that minimize the duration of opportunity for the protein to stick at the air-water interface.
 This includes using next generation sample preparation devices like SPT Labtech's chameleon.